A young couple explores the option of a stay-at-home dad.

 The Base Plan

-John and Mary create a Base Plan.
-This enables them to test a scenario where Mary stays home, John works at $40,000 for the next five years and Mary then returns to work in five years at $80,000.
+John and Mary create a Base Plan where Mary stays home, John works at $40,000 for the next five years, and Mary returns to work in five years at $80,000.
+According to their Base Plan, they'll enjoy $31,403 in annual discretionary spending over the next five years.
+Discretionary spending is all expenditures apart from fixed outlays on taxes, housing, Medicare Part B premiums, special expenditures, retirement contributions and other off-the-top expenses.

-When Mary goes back to work, the annual discretionary spending will rise to $70,160 while the child is still at home, and then, when the child leaves the home, settle in at an even $57,242 per year through age 100.
+When Mary goes back to work, the couple's annual discretionary spending rises to $72,354 while the child is still at home, and then, when the child leaves the home, settle in at an even $59,032 per year through age 100.
 This changing discretionary spending level is shown by the orange line in the chart below.
-The discretionary spending amount is in "today's dollars," which means it's adjusted for inflation each year and it remains relatively steady even though income and fixed spending changes a lot.
+The discretionary spending amount is in "today's dollars," which means it's adjusted for inflation each year and it remains relatively steady even though income and fixed spending change a lot.

 The What-If Plan